 Take advantage of the wonderful trails within Council's many conservation estates and reserves:

 The Civil Aviation Safety Authority (CASA) is the governing agency for drone flying in Australia.
-Find out about flying drones on the CASA Flying Drones Australia website.
-CASA's website is a dedicated resource for recreational drone flying, which sets out all of the rules and has an interactive mobile and web app that identifies all of the no-fly zones across Australia in relation to controlled airspace:
+Find out about flying drones on the CASA Drones webpage.
+CASA's website is a dedicated resource for recreational drone flying, which sets out all of the rules and has an interactive mobile and web app that identifies all of the no-fly zones across Australia in relation to controlled airspace.
+You can also view and/or download CASA-approved drone safety apps.

 Council is not responsible for handling drone complaints and all complaints should be directed to CASA.
 If you are aware of recreational drones flying unsafely and/or causing nuisance, this can be reported to CASA via their webpage Report Unsafe Drone Operations